jColeChanged/jColeChanged.github.io/jekyll/_posts/2013-08-01-k-nearest-neighbors.md

 Lets say that you have date of birth as one attribute and the month you first spoke as another attribute.
 Chances are when your computing distance you don't want the age that someone spoke to be factoring into the distance.
-It would throw off the computation, because it really isn't very relevant.
+It would throw off the computation, because it isn't relevant.
 So how do you go about solving thing?
 Just normalizing things doesn't help.
 Some of this stuff doesn't matter.
 The solution?
 Weighted averages let you weight some attributes more then others.

-But wait there's more.
 Once you've given things weights you now have a new problem.
 You have the ability to choose the best weights.
 The goal is to minimize the error of the algorithm and the solution is naturally a set of weights to use.
 See where this is going?
 An optimization problem!
 You can use